+Covered employees are required by PERS to contribute 7.5% of their annual compensation.
+The Authority is required by State statute to contribute the remaining amounts necessary to pay benefits when due.
 Although the Division administers one cost-sharing multiple-employer defined benefit pension plan, separate (sub) actuarial valuations are prepared to determine the actuarially determined contribution rate by group.
 Following this method, the measurement of the collective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense are determined separately for each individual employer of the State and local groups of the plan.
 To facilitate the separate (sub) actuarial valuations, the Division maintains separate accounts to identify additions, deductions and fiduciary net position applicable to each group.
 The allocation percentages presented for each group in the schedule of employer and non-employer allocations are applied to amounts presented in the schedule of pension amounts by employer and non-employer.
-The allocation percentages for each group as of plan year June 30, 2020, are based on the ratio of each employer's contributions to total employer contributions of the group for the fiscal year ended June 30, 2021.
+The allocation percentages for each group as of the plan year ended June 30, 2022, are based on the ratio of each employer's contributions to total employer contributions of the group for the plan year ended June 30, 2021.

 The Authority is billed annually for its normal contribution plus any accrued liability.
-The contributions to PERS from the Authority were \$24,631 and \$19,799 for the years ended June 30, 2021 and 2020, respectively.
-The Authority's covered payroll was \$409,822 and \$426,910 for June 30, 2021 and 2020, respectively.
+The contributions to PERS from the Authority were \$25,877 and \$24,631 for the years ended June 30, 2022 and 2021, respectively.
+The Authority's covered payroll was \$152,500 for both years ended June 30, 2022 and 2021.